uddugteam/index-daemon/README.md

 #### index_price_historical

 - **interval** - interval between snapshots.
-Variants: second, minute, hour, day, week, month.
+Format: number and word, e.g., "5mi", "3mo", "1y", etc.
 - **from** - timestamp from
 - **to** - timestamp to.
 Optional.